 A longbow is a standard bow shape, like one that you’d make yourself from a stick and string.

 The limbs and string make a standard D shape, no-recurve at the tips.
-A real longbow is very long, as tall as an archer.
+An old school longbow is very long, and could be as tall as an archer.
+Modern longbows are not anywhere near this huge.

 Compound – Major feature – ‘Let Off’